MScaramuzzi/Soil-Consumption-Ontology/index.md

 Another important part of the testing process is to verify that any purposely wrong input in the ontology is correctly discovered.
 This is done also in Protegè, by creating an individual that does not follow the rules or axioms of the ontology.
 As an example, we tried to give as an input an individual that had all the characteristics of an Indicator, but marked it as a Parameter.
 When running HermiT, the flaw was correctly spotted.

-Figure x - **Error provocation test**
+*Figure x* - **Error provocation test**

 <img src="image/err_prov.png" alt="hi" class="inline"/>

 As it ca be seen, the reasoner correctly spotted the error, meaning that the proper disjointess axiom was implemented.

+Dispayed here are the characteristics of the final ontology.

 <img src="image/metrics.png" alt="hi" class="inline"/>

+Metti commento metrics

 ## 9. Conclusions and future work

 The data present in the csv files is not really comprehensive, thus the data  mapped from our ontology is not able to capture many of the classes we designed.

-Further works could include the usage of new key data, for example including also coordinates and geospacial features: that would enable us to make an effective use of the class Geometry.
+Further works could include the usage of new key data, for example including also coordinates and geospacial features: that would enable us to make an effective use of the class **Geometry**.

 More generally, accessing bigger datasets would enable us to utilize our ontology in a more extensive way.
 Following the same thought process, the ontology could be used to represent other domains that share the same characteristics of the one we worked on.